 A member who has given long, continued and outstanding service to the profession of dietetics may be elected by the Board as an Honorary Life Member.
-Nominations close 30 April each year.
+Nominations close 15 March each year.

-Current Honorary Life Members
+Current Life Members

 Liz has been a member of DA for more than 40 years, providing high level contributions to a wide variety of DA activities during that time.

 Liz first began her contribution to Dietetics in Australia by being a Board Director for 4 years (1976-1980) for the Australian Association of Dietitians (AAD) before we became DA.
 She was the SA Branch Chair in 1983.
 She later returned to the DAA Board in 2005, becoming Vice President in 2012-2013 and then was elected for 2 consecutive terms as President 2013-2017.
 She has chaired numerous committees and been the DA’s representative in key areas on many occasions.
 Liz’s contributions have previously been recognised by being awarded the DA Outstanding Contribution Award in 2002 and the DA National Service Award in 2009.
 Liz was awarded the title of Fellow of DA in 2016, one of the few non-Academic candidates to receive this level of recognition.